Proxy IP Usage in Okta Network Zones

 Okta will capture an IP chain and evaluate sign-on policies based on all the IP addresses.
 This may result in undesired/unauthorized logins, contrary to the sign-on policies.
 By adding an IP address to the Proxy IP of a network zone, Okta will ignore those IP addresses in evaluating the policy.

-- For example, a user logs into a VPN client going through the Okta RADIUS Agent.
+- For example, a user logs in to a VPN client going through the Okta RADIUS Agent.
 The IP address of the RADIUS Agent and the VPN client will show in the IP chain, and Okta will evaluate both.
-By adding the RADIUS Agent IP address to the Proxy IPs in the network zone, Okta will only evaluate the sign-on policy based on the VPN client.
+By adding the RADIUS Agent IP address to the Trusted Proxy IPs in the network zone, Okta will evaluate authentication policies only based on the VPN client.